luminovang/documentation/introduction/features.md

 ## Overview

-Framework&#039;s features customization offers numerous useful features, but we understand that not all may be necessary for some developers or applications, while some may add extra performance overhead.
+Framework's features customization offers numerous useful features, but we understand that not all may be necessary for some developers or applications, while some may add extra performance overhead.

 ***